April 24, 2026· 7 min read· By Ryan Solberg

 Estimate your specific deal: closing cost estimator.

 Low on cash?
-That's what Step 4 is for — don't skip it.
+Skip ahead to the programs section below — don't skip it.

 A lot of buyers who think they can't afford Central Florida haven't checked whether they qualify for down-payment assistance.
 Teachers, nurses, first-responders, military, and anyone earning under 150% of area median income has real options here — some offer $35,000 in forgivable assistance.